Isaac799/go-fish/README.md

 # Go Fish

-a fish themed ssr framework using go templating and htmlx
+a fish themed ssr framework using go templating

+## Complementary

+Consider using htmlx as it works great for this sort of thing.
+I kept it in the example.

 ## Concepts

-The main 3 things are:
+The main 4 things are:

 - **Tuna** is a big fish.
 Served as a page.
 Consumes Sardines
 	- Identified by mime `[ text/html ]`